← Back to Blog

 The Tool vs. The Agency

 Most businesses don't have that.
-They have a front desk that's already stretched, a manager who's too busy, and a developer they can't justify hiring for one internal project.
+They have a front desk that's already stretched, a manager who's already too busy, and a developer they can't justify hiring for one internal project.

 So the tool sits unused.
 Or it gets set up badly, the AI gives wrong answers, and the owner kills the project after two weeks.